-wikipedia (other information sources are available, and recommended) states;
+Wikipedia (other information sources are available, and recommended) states;

 So what does this mean… in plain English?

-Many of you will have heard of the “6 Ps” – Prior Proper Planning Prevents Poor Performance.
+It can be broken down to the “6 Ps” – Prior Proper Planning Prevents Poor Performance.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.